oh-facts/Redward-Cullen/README.md

 1. Audio and gui.
 You can call sfml bindinigs to get them to work, but there is no engine support yet

-2. Sprite Masking.
-For custom colliders

-3. Event System
+2. Event System

-4. Develop current features further
+3. Develop current features further

 Check the wiki for detailed explanations and exact feature list.